Don't Look Now| 1973

-The lobby and the exteriors are the Hotel Gabrielli Sandwirth, Castello 4110, Riva degli Schiavoni, a converted Gothic palace overlooking the San Marco Canal just east of the Piazza San Marco.
+The lobby and the exteriors are those of the four-star Hotel Gabrielli, Castello 4110, Riva degli Schiavoni, a converted Gothic palace overlooking the San Marco Canal just east of the Piazza San Marco.

-The hotel interior – location for one of cinema’s most convincing sex scenes – is over to the west of Piazza San Marco, the expensive Bauer Grunwald, San Marco 1459, Campo San Moise.
+The hotel interior – location for one of cinema’s most convincing sex scenes – is over to the west of Piazza San Marco, the expensive Bauers Venetia, San Marco 1459, Campo San Moise.

 The church Baxter is restoring is way down in the southwest of the city.
 It’s San Nicolo dei Mendicoli, one of the oldest in Venice and restored – in real life – during the Seventies (though you won’t see the mosaic worked on in the movie, which was nothing more than a film prop).

 The church, which is open to the public from 10 till noon in the mornings and 4.30 to 7.30 in the afternoon, is on Campo San Nicolo, a small square surrounded on three sides by the Rio di San Nicolo and the Rio delle Terese.
 To get to it, you need to follow the Canale della Giudecca waterfront, the Fondamenta delle Zattere, west past the Stazione Marittima toward the rather glum, industrial San Marta area.

 The suspicious detective follows Baxter through the San Polo district in the centre of the northern curve of the Grand Canal’s reverse ‘S’, to the southwest of Venice’s second largest square, the Campo San Polo: the Calle di Castel Forte and the Ponte Vinanti.